 1) Formulation of a just and humane solution for the long-term residents of Sweepers’ Line in Them Iew Mawlong.

 2) Redevelopment plans for the area.

 3) Safety and security of livelihood of Hawkers and Street Vendors.

 We feel that we have to contribute to finding a solution to this long-standing issue because Them Iew Mawlong and its vicinity has been, historically a place which has also sustained hawking and street-vending.
 We have existed in close proximity with the residents of the area and our interactions have been both beneficial and conflicting.
 For instance, as an Association, we depend on some of the residents to clean our spaces while we have also resisted attempts by some of the residents to forcibly claim our locations that we have been using for years.
-Although this kind of dominance does not only come from the residents but also others who are not residents of this locality, but they too have tried to use force to illegally intimidate us.
+Although this kind of dominance does not only come from the residents but also others who are not residents of this locality.

 From the time the Association came into being, we have resisted this kind of criminal intimidation, both from individuals and the State.
 In this light, we have been demanding for the implementation of the central act on hawking and street vending, namely, THE STREET VENDORS (PROTECTION OF LIVELIHOOD AND REGULATION OF STREET VENDING) ACT, 2014, which shall oversee security and peace for the hawking community.
 Therefore, any plan for Sweepers’ Line has to keep this reality of security at the center of its consideration.

 As an Association, we acknowledge the effort made by the High Level Committee and we wish to participate in this process.
 Following are our concrete proposals: